 After our 2020 plans for a national tour of Esther Johnson’s Asunder were put on hold due to the pandemic, we turned our attention to supporting online screenings of this award-winning archive documentary.
-Now, thanks to a new collaboration with YourScreen, the film is now set to reach a much wider audience throughout March and April 2021.
+Thanks to a new collaboration with YourScreen, the film was able to reach a much wider audience throughout March and April 2021.
 Written and produced by respected music writer and film producer Bob Stanley, Asunder tells the story of the region’s involvement in the ‘Great War’ through personal experiences.

-We’re delighted to be working with Sunderland Culture and YourScreen, a multi-screen virtual cinema created in partnership with local, independent exhibitors to stream films into homes across the UK, on this Asunder legacy project.
-With the help of both organisations, Asunder will be broadcast via the YourScreen website for a two-month run.
-Viewers across the UK will be able to watch Asunder at https://watch.yourscreen.net/ from Monday March 1 to Friday April 30 for £7.99, or at a discounted rate of £5.99 when booked through one of YourScreen’s partner cinemas around the country who share in a percentage of ticket sales.
-A list of participating cinemas will be updated at https://yourscreen.net and asunder1916.uk.
-Audiences are encouraged to check with their local independent or community cinema to see if they are signed up to YourScreen, and if they haven’t already done so, they can sign up as a partner venue by contacting firstname.lastname@example.org to get set up.
+We worked with Sunderland Culture and YourScreen, a multi-screen virtual cinema created in partnership with local, independent exhibitors to stream films into homes across the UK, on this Asunder legacy project.
+With the help of both organisations, Asunder was broadcast via the YourScreen website for a two-month run.
+Viewers across the UK were able to watch Asunder at https://watch.yourscreen.net/ from Monday March 1 to Friday April 30 for £7.99, or at a discounted rate of £5.99 when booked through one of YourScreen’s partner cinemas around the country who share in a percentage of ticket sales.
+Audiences were encouraged to check with their local independent or community cinema to see if they are signed up to YourScreen, and if they hadn’t already done so, they could sign up as a partner venue by contacting email@example.com to get set up.

 Saffron Screen, Essex